 Need to fix the proxy registration system

-Conclusions

 WHOIS Data Accuracy Needs to be Stronger

 The Affirmation of Commitments provides that ICANN will implement measures to maintain timely, unrestricted and public access to accurate and complete WHOIS information, including registrant, technical, billing, and administrative contact information.
 ICANN has two consensus policies that address WHOIS accuracy.
 To varying degrees, the commitment to accuracy is also echoed in the contractual commitments of registries, registrars and registrants.